puppetlabs/puppetlabs-panos/README.md

 ### Getting started with PANOS

-To get started, create or edit `/etc/puppetlabs/puppet/device.conf`, add a section for the device (this will become the device's `certname`), specify a type of `panos`, and specify a `url` to a credentials file.
+To get started there is useful hands-on labs provided in the [documentation section](./docs/README.md), alternatively you can create or edit `/etc/puppetlabs/puppet/device.conf`, add a section for the device (this will become the device's `certname`), specify a type of `panos`, and specify a `url` to a credentials file.
 For example:

 ```INI
 [firewall.example.com]